-DATE BOOK KEY THOUGHT CONTENT KEY LESSONS JESUS IN THE BOOKS OF THE BIBLE Old Testament Israel's History Israel's history is repeated from the priestly perspective.
-450 - 430 BC 2 Chronicles 26 Chapters kingdom divided - priestly view to Judah and the Godliness is a choice of each person (it does not carry from generation to generation) Jesus is the King who reigns eternally
+DATE BOOK THOUGHT CONTENT KEY LESSONS THE BIBLE Old Testament Israel's History United Israel's history is repeated from the priestly perspective.
+450 - 430 BC 2 Chronicles 26 Chapters kingdom divided - priestly view Emphasis is given to Judah and the nation's deportation to Babylon.
+Godliness is a choice of each person (it does not carry from generation to generation) Jesus is the King who reigns eternally